-The Hammerfest Strøm tidal project is installed in Kvalund, Finnmark Norway at a 50m depth in the sound between Kvalsund and Kvaløya.
-The device was installed in 2003, and grid connected in 2004 which made it the world's first tidal turbine delivering to the grid.
-The horizontal axis turbine rotates at 7 rpm and has an installed capacity of 0.3 MW.
+The Hammerfest Strøm tidal project was installed in Kvalsund in Finnmark county, Norway, at a 50m depth in the sound between Kvalsund and Kvaløya.
+The HS300 horizontal axis turbine device was installed in 2003, and grid connected in 2004 which made it the world's first tidal turbine delivering to the grid.
+The device rotated at 7 rpm with an installed capacity of 0.3 MW.

 The device is installed at 50m depth in Kvalsund, Finnmark, Norway.